cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/sendgrid.html.md

     end
 ```

-The following settings are necessary for apps using ActionMailer.
-Edit `config/environment.rb`:
+You will also need to edit the ActionMailer settings in `config/environment.rb`:

 ```ruby
     ActionMailer::Base.smtp_settings = {